anand-yv/Educational-Website/README.md

 # Educational-Website
 An Educational Website using HTML, CSS and JS

-Too see the current status of the project click on this -> [Preview](https://raw.githack.com/anand-yv/Educational-Website/master/index.html)
+To view the website, click on the preview link -> **[SKILL ZONE](https://raw.githack.com/anand-yv/Educational-Website/master/index.html)** <br>
+> Please note that the website is still a work in progress as I continue to develop the project.